 4. Outsource to a 3PL

-More and more ecommerce businesses are seeing the benefits of outsourcing fulfillment to a 3PL.
-While you may think it’s cheaper and more efficient to manage fulfillment in-house, many ecommerce businesses actually grow faster while reducing costs by working with 3PLs:
+More and more ecommerce businesses are seeing the benefits of outsourcing fulfilment to a 3PL.
+While you may think it’s cheaper and more efficient to manage fulfilment in-house, many ecommerce businesses actually grow faster while reducing costs by working with 3PLs:

 Michael Peters, VP of E-Commerce Operations at TB12

-How ShipBob can increase revenue by optimizing fulfillment
+How ShipBob can increase revenue by optimising fulfilment

-ShipBob is a 3PL used by growing ecommerce brands to handle fulfillment and warehousing.
+ShipBob is a 3PL used by growing ecommerce brands to handle fulfilment and warehousing.

-By partnering with ShipBob, ecommerce merchants are able to turn fulfillment and warehousing into a revenue driver instead of a cost center.
+By partnering with ShipBob, ecommerce merchants are able to turn fulfilment and warehousing into a revenue driver instead of a cost centre.
 Here’s how ecommerce businesses grow faster while reducing costs with ShipBob:

-One of the most appealing parts of working with a fulfilment partner is their speed to fulfill and scalability since you don’t have to do the picking and packing yourself.
+One of the most appealing parts of working with a fulfilment partner is their speed to fulfil and scalability since you don’t have to do the picking and packing yourself.